 An architect and entrepreneur, Andrea transforms drab buildings into unique spaces.

 With experience working and living in a number of different countries including the UK, USA, China, Mexico, and Chile, he ultimately decided to return to his home country to develop and explore the concept of rural coworking.
 In 2012, in partnership with Mariella Stella, Andrea founded Casa Netural.
 A coworking/living space where people come together to find community and turn unconventional ideas into viable enterprises.

-Stefano Mirti – Art Director
+Stefano Mirti – Associate and Art Director

 Among other accoldaids, Stefano is a 3-time winner of the European prize for Architecture and a 2004 Italian Republic Bronze Medalist in the field of culture.
 His work has been published in various international magazines and exhibited in some of the most important institutions in the world (Victoria and Albert Museum, Biennale di Venezia, Triennale di Milano, Architecture Biennale Beijing and others).
 For the past 10 years, he has taught design at universities around the world from Tokyo to Milan.
 He regularly curates exhibitions and collaborates with other designers and architects to create beauty and functionality within the wider community.

 Silvio Donadio – Associate and Local Community Manager

 Passionate about culture, innovative tourism and the revitalization of rural villages, he has been working in these fields for 15 years both with local associations and as a delegate to the culture sector at the Municipality of Grottole.
 He deals with relationships with local authorities, communication management and institutional correspondence.